-On September 11, 2017, we issued an aggregate of 7,187,500 founder shares to our initial stockholders for an aggregate purchase price of \$25,000 in cash, or approximately \$0.003 per share.
+On September 11, 2017, we issued an aggregate of 7,187,500 founder shares to our sponsors, the strategic investor and certain members of management or their affiliates for an aggregate purchase price of \$25,000 in cash, or approximately \$0.003 per share.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of our Initial Public Offering.
-In October 2017, our Hydra sponsor transferred 203,957 shares to certain of our officers and professionals.
-In October 2017, certain of our initial stockholders transferred 711,250 shares to our strategic investor, with 355,625 shares subject to return to such stockholders if the Share Return Condition is triggered.
+In October 2017, our Hydra sponsor transferred 203,957 of its founder shares to certain of our officers and professionals.
+In October 2017, certain of our initial stockholders transferred 711,250 shares to our strategic investor, with 355,625 shares subject to return to such stockholders if the if certain specified market price levels for our common stock are exceeded following the closing of the Business Combination.
 In November 2017, Our Hydra sponsor transferred 25,000 founder shares to each of Messrs.
 Falcone, Rittvo and Weinstein, our independent directors.
-On December 5, 2017, in connection with the completion of our Initial Public Offering, and on January 16, 2018, following the expiration of the underwriter's over-allotment option, certain of our initial stockholders forfeited 1,437,500 and 750,000 shares, respectively.
+In December 2017, in connection with the completion of our Initial Public Offering, and on January 16, 2018, following the expiration of the underwriter's over-allotment option, certain of our initial stockholders forfeited 1,437,500 and 750,000 shares, respectively.
 In each case, our initial stockholders forfeited such founder's shares so as to maintain the ownership of our initial stockholders at 20% of our outstanding shares immediately following the consummation of our Initial Public Offering.
-The founder shares (including the common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.
+The founder shares may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.